Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 Intel CPUs, around four micro-operations total can be executed each cycle.
 Also, it is possible for combinations of instructions, like load-and-then-vector-add, to be fused into one micro-operation.
 You get the idea: the reason why a piece of code is fast or slow in practice is very complicated.
 However, we can reasonably assume that `bits_to_n_shuffle`'s iterations are fast due to the CPU's out-of-order execution capability across multiple iterations of the loop.
-In my code, I did not focus too heavily on optimizing CPU out-of-order-execution, but instead on the more general algorithms.
+In my code, I did not focus too heavily on optimizing CPU out-of-order-execution, but instead I focused more on general algorithms.

 Usually, you do not need to worry about these details (or other more subtle CPU magic).
 Cache misses, unpredictable branches, long dependency chains, lots of (not inlined) function calls, wasteful memory allocations, subpar algorithms, etc. are much more significant bottlenecks in most programs.

 Note: In general, looking at the Rust SIMD code won't do us any good, since LLVM might output different assembly instructions and apply different optimizations.
-For example, one common trick is zeroing a register by XORing with itself.

 ## Conclusion
 This was an insightful experiment that unvealed many bit twiddling tricks.
 These tricks should lead to nontrivial memory savings without a significant speed penalty.
 Unfortunately, its probably not possible to reach the lofty 30 GiB/s throughput in practice, due to memory access bottlenecks.

-Note that there is another encoding technique that I have explored before: mapping `{A, T, C, G} -> {110, 011, 000, 101}`.
-These encoding bits are *pairwise equidistant* under bitwise Hamming distance (every pair pair of encodings differ by two bits).
-This allows nucleotide Hamming distance calculations to be done with just three instructions: an XOR, a popcount, and a right shift to divide by two.
+Note that there is another interesting encoding technique that I have explored before: mapping `{A, T, C, G} -> {110, 011, 000, 101}`.
+These encoding bits are *pairwise equidistant* under bitwise Hamming distance (every pair of encodings differ by two bits).
+This allows nucleotide Hamming distance (number of different nucleotides) calculations to be done with just three instructions: an XOR, a popcount, and a right shift to divide by two.
 For short strings, this is highly efficient when many Hamming distance calculations are needed.